Fortnite gets new playground mode and dual pistols in latest update, but it's down

 Updated July 2, 1:14pm PT: New information about Playground mode's status added from Epic.

+Updated July 3, 11:03am PT: Now reflects that the Playground mode is now live.

-Discuss: Fornite's Playground mode still in limbo, but Epic's working on it
+Discuss: Fornite's Playground mode was in limbo, but now it's finally live

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Update: Fortnite's Playground mode is now live, so what are you waiting for?!
-For more details on its release, click here.
-Or read on to learn about its rocky launch.